AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33704-magento-patch-in-store-pickup-doesn-t-display.md

  **Compatible with Adobe Commerce versions:** Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.4.0-2.4.2

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

-<u>Prerequisite</u>:<br>
+<ins>Prerequisite</ins>:<br>

 **Pick in Store** enabled

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Add a product to the cart.
 1. Go to Checkout.